2025 Louisville Cardinals football team

-The 2025 Louisville Cardinals football team represent the University of Louisville as a member of the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
-The Cardinals are led by third-year head coach Jeff Brohm and play home games at the L&N Federal Credit Union Stadium located in Louisville, Kentucky.
+The 2025 Louisville Cardinals football team represented the University of Louisville as a member of the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
+The Cardinals were led by third-year head coach Jeff Brohm and played home games at the L&N Federal Credit Union Stadium located in Louisville, Kentucky.

 The Cardinals began the season 4–0 for the first time since 2023.
 The win streak was capped by a comeback win over Pittsburgh where the Cards went down by 17, tied the game up, and then fell back down by 10.
 Louisville outscored Pitt 17–0 in the second half.

 Louisville fell to 4–1 after an overtime loss to Virginia 30–27.
 The Louisville defense held the Virginia offense to 10 points in regulation, but gave up two touchdowns on offense from a pick-6 and a scoop-and-score.
-This was Louisvilles first overtime game since a win over Cincinnati in 2013.
+This was Louisville's first overtime game since a win over Cincinnati in 2013.

 Unranked Louisville went on the road and upset undefeated #2 Miami, snapping a 10-game home winning streak and giving the Canes their first home loss since Louisville beat them in 2023.
 Louisville's defense held Miami to 63 rushing yards and forced 4 interceptions from Carson Beck, including a game sealing pick in the final minute by T.J.
 Capers.
 Chris Bell finished with 136 yards and 2 touchdowns.
 The Cards won their first ever road game over a top 5 opponent.

+After starting the season 7–1, Louisville lost 3 straight to Cal, Clemson, and at SMU.
+The Cards limped into their final game against rival Kentucky with multiple players out including WR Chris Bell and RBs Isaac Brown, Duke Watson, and Keyjuan Brown.
+Despite being shorthanded, the Cards dominated the Wildcats in a shutout and won 41–0.
+Walk-on freshman RB Braxton Jennings and redshirt freshman RB Shaun Boykins Jr. combined for 42 carries and 258 yards, and a touchdown.

+Louisille was selected to play in the 2025 Boca Raton Bowl against Toldeo.
+Louisville won the game 27–22 to finish the season 9–4 marking the third straight season with at least 9 wins.

+The Louisville Cardinals drew an average home attendance of 50,292, the 2nd-highest of all football teams from Kentucky.